 There are similarities in psychological processes, characterized by difficulty in coping and feelings of helplessness after a psychologically stressful event in people with MS.

-In my view the immune system is reflecting the personal response to life’s challenges.
-Psychosocial therapies, such as hypnosis and neurolinguistic programming (NLP), could help transform these responses significantly, reducing the over-reaction of the immune system and improving health.
+In my view, the immune system is reflecting your personal response to life’s challenges.
+Psychosocial therapies, such as hypnosis and neuro-linguistic programming (NLP), could help transform these responses significantly, reducing the over-reaction of your immune system and improving your health.

-Psychological Interventions could be the Path to Symptom Reduction in Multiple Sclerosis
+Psychological Interventions that address Stress could be the Path to Symptom Reduction in MS

-And those diagnosed with multiple sclerosis could benefit from any treatment that addresses these psychosocial factors directly, such as hypnotherapy and NLP.
-Research is directly connecting psychological interventions with symptoms improvement in MS, both psychologically and in reducing symptoms.
-The paper, Symptom changes in multiple sclerosis following psychological interventions: a systematic review, did a systemic review of the literature available and concluded that there is strong indication that psychological interventions could improve the quality of life of people with MS. And the systematic review “Biological Outcome Measurements for Behavioral Interventions in Multiple Sclerosis” saw the potential of effecting biology through behavioral interventions.
+A paper, Symptom changes in multiple sclerosis following psychological interventions: a systematic review, did a systemic review of the literature available.
+It concluded that there is strong indication that psychological interventions could improve the quality of life of people with MS. And the systematic review “Biological Outcome Measurements for Behavioral Interventions in Multiple Sclerosis” saw the potential of effecting biology through behavioral interventions.
 It concludes that “psychological interventions is a strong unexplored potential.”

-After doing an independent study, I also concluded that focusing on treating the deeper psychosocial factors, what I refer to as mental patterns, significantly improvement quality of life and reduced both psychological symptoms such as brain fog as well as physical symptoms such as pain, incontinence and imbalance.
+After doing an independent study myself, I also concluded that addressing the deeper psychosocial factors, what I refer to as mental patterns or the MS Personality, significantly improves quality of life and reduces symptoms of MS (including brain fog, pain, incontinence, and imbalance).